oicana/.github/profile/README.md

 Oicana is a toolset for PDF templating using [Typst].

 Features:
 * Every Oicana template is a valid [Typst] project.
-This means you can, for example, work on the template using the [Typst web app].
+This means you can work on the template using the [Typst web app] or other Typst editors.
-* Define input datasets for your templates.
-This is the data that can be changed for every rendering of the template.
+* Define inputs for your templates.
+This is the data that can be changed for every compilation of the template.
-  * "json datasets" for structured data like invoice content
+  * `json` inputs for structured data like invoice items.
-  * "blob datasets" for binary data like logos or other images
+  * `blob` inputs for binary data like logos or other images.
-* Integrations for multiple tech stacks
+* Integrations for multiple tech stacks.
-  * .NET/C# integration
+  * .NET/C# integration.
-  * Typescript/Javascript integration for the browser
+  * Typescript/Javascript integration for the browser.
-  * Rust and Node.js integrations are work in progress
+  * Rust and Node.js integrations are work in progress.
-* Leverage the incremental PDF compilation of Typst for fast document creation down to single-digit milliseconds
+* Incremental PDF compilation of Typst leads to document compilation in single-digit milliseconds.

 [Typst]: https://typst.app/home/